WJSoftware/vite-plugin-single-spa/README.md

 pertain to the use of import maps and the `import-map-overrides` package.
 Long story short:  Vite, while in development mode, inserts the script `@vite/client` as first child in the HTML page's `<head>` element, and this makes the import maps non-functional, at least for the native `importmap` type.
-The solution:  Make this plug-in add both the import map script and the `import-map-overrides` package as first children of the `<head>` HTML element, as a post action.
+The solution:  Make this plug-in add both the import map script and the `import-map-overrides` package as first children of the `<head>` HTML element.

 The `imo` option is used to control the inclusion of `import-map-overrides`.
 Set it to `false` to exclude it; set to `true` to include its latest version from the **JSDelivr**.
 However, production deployments should never let unknown